-The North (Irish) Channel has shorter and less tidal windows than those of the English Channel sometimes with only five days per month when an channel swim crossing can take place.
+The North (Irish) Channel has shorter and less tidal windows than those of other channels, sometimes with only five days per month when a channel swim crossing can take place, usually on a Neap tide.

-Strong tidal currents can make it impossible for a swimmer under 3k/h speed to successfully cross however there have been several successful crossings with a swim speed lower than 3k/h.
+Strong tidal currents can make it less likely for a swimmer under 3k/h speed to successfully cross.
+There have been several successful crossings with a swim speed lower than 3k/h.
+Swim speed and consistency of pace are vitally important.

 The facts of the North channel sometimes known as the Irish channel